Hillsboro’s Dependable Deck Installer — Owner on Every Job, Properly Flashed & Built Tough

 Site Assessment and Ledger Evaluation

-Assess the existing ledger condition, rim joist, and surrounding siding at the attachment point.
-If the ledger is being removed, the full structural condition behind it is inspected before any new work is specified.
+Assess the existing ledger condition, rim joist, and adjacent siding at the attachment point.
+If the existing ledger is being removed, inspect the rim joist, sill plate, and surrounding framing for moisture damage before specifying the new ledger and structural scope.

 Ledger Installation with Through-Wall Flashing